PierrunoYT/PDF-Chat-AI/README.md

-# PDF Processing and Querying System
+# PDFChatAI

-This project provides a comprehensive system for processing PDF files, extracting text, generating embeddings, and performing context-aware querying.
-It includes a web interface for easy interaction and asynchronous task processing.
+PDFChatAI is an advanced tool for interacting with PDF documents using AI technology.
+It processes PDF files, extracts text, generates embeddings, and enables context-aware querying through a user-friendly web interface with asynchronous task processing.

 ## Features